telerik/teststudio-docs/docs/features/dialogs-and-popups/html-popups.md

 ---
 # Connect and Close Popup Steps

-<a href="#how-to-handle-a-popup-page-opened-in-new-tab" target="_blank">Detecting popups opened in new window</a> is an out-of-the-box feature in Test Studio.
+<a href="/automated-tests/recording/recording-dialogs#how-to-handle-a-popup-page-opened-in-new-tab" target="_blank">Detecting popups opened in new window</a> is an out-of-the-box feature in Test Studio.
 The steps recorded for connecting to and closing the popups provide various properties to fine tune the execution.
 The steps to connect to a popup and then close it, can be added also manually in the test.

 In this article you can find useful information about: